 Get the Last Name

 Now if you need to extract the last name, use the RIGHT function.
-The below formula will extract the last name from the same dataset:
+The following formula will extract the last name from the same dataset:

-The formula first finds the space character position, subtract that number from the total length of the string (which is returned by LEN), and this number is then used in the RIGHT function to extract that many characters from the right side of the string (name).
+The formula first finds the space character position, subtract that number from the total length of the string (which is returned by the LEN function), and this number is then supplied to the RIGHT function to extract that many characters from the end of the string (name).

 Separate First, Middle, and Last Name in Excel Using Formulas

-Separating names that include a middle name or middle initial requires slightly different approaches, depending on the name format.
+Splitting names that include a middle name needs different formulas, depending on the name format you have.

-To get the first name when you have a middle name as well, use the same LEFT FIND formula that you already familiar with.
+To get the first name when you have a middle name or middle initial, use the same LEFT FIND formula that you already familiar with.

 Get the Last Name

-The above RIGHT FIND formula works well when there is only the first and last name, it wouldn’t work in case your original names contain a middle name or middle initial.
+The above RIGHT FIND formula works well when there is only the first and last name, it won’t be of much use in case your original names contain a middle name or middle initial.
 This is because you didn’t account for two space characters in the name.

 To get the last name when you have a middle name as well, use this formula: